 It is also possible for the parties to a patent infringement action to agree that it should be heard in the Intellectual Property Office.
 However, because the Comptroller is unable to grant injunctions, this is rare and little discussion of it is provided in this document.

 From 1 October 2005 it has also been possible for any person to request an opinion from the Comptroller as to whether (a) a particular act constitutes an infringement of a patent or (b) a patent is invalid for lacking novelty or inventive step.
-The opinion may be subject to a review, on the patent proprietor’s request, before the Comptroller.
-If a patent is determined to be clearly invalid in the opinion process, the Comptroller has the power to then revoke the patent.
+The opinion is non-binding and may be subject to a review, on the patent proprietor’s request, before the Comptroller.
 The request for an opinion is published.
 The Intellectual Property Office’s fee for an opinion is currently £200 and it aims to deliver the opinion within 3 months.

 Three steps are usually involved prior to the commencement of proceedings, namely (1) obtaining proof of infringement, (2) checking the vulnerability of the patent to a counterclaim for revocation and (3) selection of the legal team.
 In brief the considerations are as follows: